adambard/learnxinyminutes-docs/tcl.html.markdown

 # "http://wiki.tcl.tk/Brace%20your%20#%20expr-essions" for details.

-# The "expr" command understands variable and command substitution
+# "expr" understands variable and script substitution:
 set c [expr {$a + [set b]}]

-# The "expr" command provides a set of mathematical functions
+# "expr" provides a set of mathematical functions:
 set c [expr {pow($a,$b)}]

-# Mathematical operators are available as commands in the ::tcl::mathop
+# Mathematical operators are available as routines in the ::tcl::mathop
-# namespace
+# namespace:
 ::tcl::mathop::+ 5 3

-# Commands can be imported from other namespaces
+# Routines can be imported from other namespaces:
 namespace import ::tcl::mathop::+
 set result [+ 5 3]

 # Non-numeric values must be quoted, and operators like "eq" can be used to
-# constrain the operation string to comparison:
+# constrain the operation to string comparison:
+set name Neo
 expr {{Bob} eq $name}

-# Although the normal operators might choose string comparison anyway
+# The general operators fall back to string string comparison if numeric
+# operation isn't feasible:
 expr {{Bob} == $name}

-# New commands can be created via the "proc" command.
+# "proc" creates new routines:
 proc greet name {
     return "Hello, $name!"
 }

-#multiple parameters can be specified
+#multiple parameters can be specified:
 proc greet {greeting name} {
     return "$greeting, $name!"
 }

 # As noted earlier, braces do not construct a code block.
 Every value, even
-# the third argument of the "proc" command, is a string.
+# the third argument to "proc", is a string.
 The previous command
-# rewritten to not use braces at all:
+# can be rewritten using no braces:
 proc greet greeting\ name return\ \"\$greeting,\ \$name!\"

-# When the last parameter is the literal value, "args", it collects all extra
+# When the last parameter is the literal value "args", all extra arguments
-# arguments passed to the command:
+# passed to the routine are collected into a list and assigned to "args":
 proc fold {cmd first args} {
     foreach arg $args {
         set first [$cmd $first $arg]